KfearO/get_weather/README.md

 # get_weather

+A demonstration project

-A Python3 (3.9) library for obtaining the current weather in a particular location.
+Python3 (3.9) library for obtaining the current weather in a particular location.

 1. The library is using 'openweathermap.org' API to obtain the current weather in a particular location